Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Buying your first home is the ultimate in personal independence.
-Chances are you’ve either been living at home with your parents or sharing an apartment with roommates or with a significant other in order to save money for a down payment.
+Chances are you’ve either been living at home with your parents or sharing an apartment with roommates or with a significant other to save money for a down payment.

-While you're in saving mode keep in mind the furniture you’ll need to make your new home comfortable.
+While you're in saving mode, keep in mind the furniture you’ll need to make your new home comfortable.
 Your home should be a reflection of your personal style instead of a mishmash of rickety hand-me-downs or cheap, ready-to-assemble furniture.
 Make the most of a limited budget by selecting quality furniture pieces that will serve you for years to come.

 Durable, stain-resistant fabrics and loose back and seat cushions will make maintenance a breeze.
 Choose cushions made with a high-resilient foam core surrounded by down and wrapped in polyester batting.
 Regularly vacuum and flip the cushions to extend their life.

 Take your space measurements with you to make sure the sofa will fit in the room.
 If you're single and have a compact apartment, a small sofa might be the right size for you.
 If you're a couple who likes to entertain or a large family, you should consider a sectional that will accommodate everyone.
 Durable upholstery in a neutral color is best for children and pets.